dnusca/the-events-calendar-shortcode/readme.txt

 This plugin adds a shortcode and a block for use with The Events Calendar Plugin (by Modern Tribe).

-With this plugin, either add the block in the new editor, or just add the shortcode on a page to display a list of your events.
+With this plugin either add the block in the new editor, or just add the shortcode on a page to display a list of your events.
 For example to show next 8 events in the category festival:

 `[ecs-list-events cat="festival" limit="8"]`